 When you need a quick lunch or pot-luck salad, this Quick and Easy BLT Salad will hit the spot!
-And this tasty salad is low-carb, gluten-free, dairy-free, and can be Paleo with the right dressing ingredients!
+And this tasty salad is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and can be Paleo with the right dressing ingredients!
 Use the Diet-Type Index to find more recipes like this one.

 By the time you read this I’ll be headed for Chicago, where I’ll be attending Eat Write Retreat as well as exploring a few Chicago restaurants with my real-life and blogging friend Stephanie.
 I’m scheduling a few recipes to post while I’m gone, starting with this Quick and Easy BLT Salad that I made recently with Kara.
 We gobbled up the salad, and both of us loved how much bacon flavor we could get with only a small amount of crumbled bacon.
 Because, bacon!